Suzanne Fagence Cooper

-Suzanne Elizabeth Fagence Cooper is a British non-fiction writer who has written extensively on the Pre-Raphaelites and Victorian women.
+Suzanne Elizabeth Fagence Cooper is a British non-fiction writer who has written extensively on the Pre-Raphaelites and Victorian women, as well as the English artists and social reformers John Ruskin and Jane and William Morris.

 Education and career

 Fagence Cooper received a BA in history from University of Oxford and spent 12 years as a curator of the Victorian collections at the Victoria and Albert Museum where she co-curated The Victorian Vision exhibition in 2001.
 She is an honorary visiting fellow of the University of York.

 As well as writing, Fagence Cooper is a design consultant and has worked with the BBC Channel 4 and was a historical consultant for the 2013 film The Invisible Woman.
 She was a contributor to Fred Dibnah's World of Steam, Steel and Stone for BBC television, including providing a factual, historical perspective on the way Victorian lives can be presented in museums.
 She is also a Companion of the Guild of St George.

 Personal life

 Fagence Cooper lives near York and is married to John Cooper.
 They have two daughters, Rosalind and Beatrice.